 How Lockstep works.

-Lockstep sits beside the tools your team already uses, notices when a decision has been made, gets it approved by the person who owns it, and delivers it to every engineer and every agent who touches the affected code — then keeps watching, so the decision stays true after it's made.
+Lockstep sits beside the tools your company already uses, notices when a decision has been made, makes it binding once the person who owns it confirms, and delivers it to every engineer and every agent who touches the affected code — then keeps remembering: verified changes from merged PRs, weekly digests, and review dates keep the record true after launch.
 This page walks the pipeline end to end.

 Capture, per source.